neo4j/graphql/docs/rfcs/rfc-036-authorization.md

 ) on FIELD_DEFINITION
 ```

-This is a directive purely for flagging which type should be used as the representation of the JWT payload structure, and it can only be used once.

 These directives are for flagging the structure for the representation of the JWT payload structure.

-The `@jwtPayload` directive can be used once in a user's type definitions, and flags the object representing the payload.
+The `@jwtPayload` directive can be used only once in a user's type definitions, and flags the object representing the payload.

 The `@jwtClaim` directive can only be used within the type flagged with the `@jwtPayload` directive.
 It only needs to be used if the GraphQL fieldname isn't a direct map to the JWT claim.